qq7te/radical-product/src/_posts/2020-06-26-How-to-transform-company-culture-from-a-nebulous-idea-into-tangible-action.md

 ---
 layout: post
+title: Radical Product Thinking Your Culture
-title: How to transform company culture from a nebulous idea into tangible action
+Subtitle: How to transform company culture from a nebulous idea into tangible action
 image: /img/1*olecM7DBrNYRJtlIWSui5Q.jpeg
 ---